photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 !!! danger ""
-    Please change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.
+    Always change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a **secure initial password**.
-    Never use `photoprism`, or other easy-to-guess passwords, on a public server.
+    Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     A minimum length of 4 characters is required.

-Your personal photo and video collection will be mounted from `~/Pictures` by default,
+Your pictures will be mounted from `~/Pictures` by default, where `~` is a placeholder
-where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+Its absolute path depends on your
+operating system and username.
-We'll refer to this as the *originals* folder.
+We'll refer to `/photoprism/originals` as the *originals* folder as it points to your original photo and video files.

-You may mount any folder accessible from your computer, including network drives.
+You may connect it to any folder accessible from the host, including network drives.
-Note that PhotoPrism won't be able to see folders that have not been mounted.
+Since PhotoPrism is running inside a container, it won't be able to see folders that have not been mounted.
+That's an important security feature.

-Multiple folders can be indexed by mounting them as sub-folders of `/photoprism/originals`:
+Multiple folders can be made accessible by mounting them as subfolders like this:

 ```
 volumes: